-This desert oasis is an architectural marvel—its thirty-four suites blend seamlessly into the surrounding landscape, and the stunning outdoor pool even wraps around a massive boulder.
-Grand Canyon, Lake Powell and Monument Valley are all a short drive away, and the resort can also arrange Navajo-guided tours of slot canyons, hikes to numerous nearby viewpoints, as well as horseback rides and even hot air balloon rides over Grand Staircase-Escalante National Monument.
+This desert oasis is an architectural marvel—its 34 suites blend seamlessly into the surrounding landscape, and the stunning outdoor pool even wraps around a massive boulder.
+Lake Powell is a short drive away, Monument Valley and the Grand Canyon are within a few hours, and the resort can also arrange Navajo-guided tours of slot canyons, hikes to numerous nearby viewpoints, as well as horseback rides and even hot air balloon rides over Grand Staircase-Escalante National Monument.
 The restaurant offers sustainable, seasonal menus inspired by the rich culinary heritage of the Navajo and the American Southwest.
-And as with any Aman resort, wellness in an important component of your stay—the spa uses proprietary Aman Skincare products, there are two outdoor treatment terraces with extraordinary views, and you can even sign up for a sunrise yoga session atop a monolithic rock formation with 360-degree views over the desert.
+And, as with any Aman resort, wellness is an important component of your stay.
+The spa uses proprietary Aman Skincare products, there are two outdoor treatment terraces with extraordinary views, and you can even sign up for a sunrise yoga session atop a monolithic rock formation with 360-degree views over the desert.
 As far as finding peace in the desert’s ultimate lap of luxury, it doesn’t get better.

 Best Spa: Enchantment Resort, Sedona, Arizona

 New Age types, hippies, and alternative healing experts of all sorts have long held that the “energy vortexes” of Sedona are one of the most special places on earth to experience the healing power of nature—and the Enchantment Resort sits right in the middle of one.
-This resort’s world-class Mii amo spa is a standard setter for luxurious spas everywhere, offering everything from Ayurvedic yoga, to locally-sourced clay wraps, to tarot card readings, as well as every sort of body treatment you can imagine.
+This resort’s world-class Mii amo spa is a standard-setter for luxurious spas everywhere, offering everything from chakra meditation to locally-sourced clay wraps to tarot card readings, as well as every sort of body treatment you can imagine.
 Even if you don’t believe in the restorative powers of the energy vortex, it’s hard not to find some sense of relaxation here.

 Best California: Auberge du Soleil, Rutherford, California

 This Napa Valley favorite combines the best of California wine country with the best of Provençale hospitality.
-Nestled on a serene 33-acre hillside olive grove, this resort offers luxurious rooms, an award-winning restaurant, and one of the area’s best spas.
-During the day, make the most of Napa Valley with wine tastings, hikes, and adventures like hot-air ballooning.
-Come evening, indulge in a decadent wine-pairing dinner of seasonal French cuisine that makes the most of California produce, like sunchoke risotto with wild shrimp and hazelnut emulsion.
-Since every room comes with a view, a private terrace, a fireplace and a California king, you can also expect to find some of the most restful sleep in Napa Valley.
-Make sure to leave time for a massage or body treatment—the Auberge Spa uses grape seeds and locally-sourced flowers and herbs in their treatments, such as Rituel du Thé, which begins with an Earl Grey body mask followed by a soak in a luxurious jasmine and chamomile bath.
+Nestled on a serene 33-acre hillside olive and oak grove, this resort offers luxurious rooms, an award-winning restaurant, and one of the area’s best spas.
+During the day, make the most of Napa Valley with wine tastings, hikes, and adventures like hot air ballooning.
+Come evening, choose from a decadent dinner at the hotel’s casual French bistro, or at its Michelin-starred Mediterranean restaurant, which boasts a 15,000 bottle cellar.
+Since every room comes with a view, a private terrace, a fireplace, and a super-luxe bed, you can also expect to find some of the most restful sleep in Napa Valley.
+Make sure to leave time for a massage or body treatment—the Auberge Spa uses grapeseed and locally-sourced flowers and herbs in their treatments, such as Rituel du Thé, which begins with an Earl Grey body mask followed by a soak in a luxurious jasmine and chamomile bath.